harishasan001/DataSciPortfolio/README.md

 ## [🧠 Psych Research](https://github.com/harishasan001/data-sci-portfolio/blob/main/Psych%20Research%20.ipynb)

 Created a dynamic database framework of 100,000+ data points using Python to enable future analysis tasks

-<br> I'd love to hear if any of these projects could have been better!
-Feel free to reach out hasan35@purdue.edu